kelli-gallacher/population-doubling/README.md

 ## &#129309;&#127995;Acknowledgements

- - The PDL calculation used in this script is from [RoosterBio](https://www.roosterbio.com/blog/what-is-population-doubling-level-pdl-why-is-it-important-for-cell-age/).
+ - The PDL calculation used in this script is taken from:
+ Boland *et al.* (2019) Nature vs. Nurture: Defining the Effects of Mesenchymal Stromal Cell Isolation and Culture Conditions on Resiliency to Palmitate Challenge. _Frontiers in immunology,_ 10, 1080. [https://doi.org/10.3389/fimmu.2019.01080](https://doi.org/10.3389/fimmu.2019.01080)
  - The sample data was produced by the author (Kelli Gallacher) and she has given permission for its use.